DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 - Introduction
 - Getting Started as a Game Master
+    - Making Checks
+    - GM Preparation
+    - Creating Your World
 - Being a Deck of Adventures Game Master
-    - Game Master Resources
+    - GM Resources
     - Managing Player Resources
     - Cards
     - Resting
     - Working with Character Vulnerabilities
-    - Creating Your World
 - Running a Session with Deck of Adventures
     - The Target Card System
     - Successes and Failures
-    - Likelihood Chart
+    - Difficulty Chart
     - Fate Cards
     - Skills Breakdown
     - Contested Checks